frhd/gaussian-approx/README.md

 Kalman filters estimate the state of a system from noisy measurements.
-The "sigma point" or "unscented" approach approximates the Gaussian distribution by propagating carefully chosen sample points through the nonlinear motion and observation models, then reconstructing the mean and covariance.
+The "sigma point" or "unscented" approach approximates the Gaussian distribution by propagating carefully chosen sample points through nonlinear motion and observation models, then reconstructing the mean and covariance.

 This implementation uses a pre-computed optimal sample placement for three